 By Josh Price in Memphis

-The Breakers now head to Oklahoma City to face Steven Adams and the Thunder on Friday.
+They now turn their attention to a clash against Steven Adams and the Oklahoma City Thunder on Friday.